a multi-purpose three-dimensional continuous-energy Monte Carlo particle transport

 and in separate methodological studies

-Fission product poison Xe-135 can be handled separately from the other nuclides,
+Fission product poisons Xe-135 and Sm-149 can be handled separately from the other nuclides,

-and iterated to its equilibrium concentration during the transport simulation.
+and iterated to their equilibrium concentration during the transport simulation.

 The equilibrium calculation is independent of the depletion routine, and the iteration can